A nominee director is an agent appointed by the beneficial owner of the company with the purpose of increasing confidentiality.

 An investor who is interested in BVI company set up can request any of the two types of nominee director services, either the one with the less involvement or the completely involved nominee.
 The choice can depend on the particular business goals, however, for a complete company management solution, it is advisable to select the option in which the nominee director is fully involved in the activities of the company.
 This is the option that allows the beneficial owner to enjoy the highest degree of confidentiality when doing business in the British Virgin Islands.

-.
+For more information about the requirements for managing a company and the BVI company formation process, please do not hesitate to contact us.
 Our team of experts will be able to answer your questions and assist you in all matters related to company incorporation.